-The limitations and exclusions below apply to your routine vision benefit:

-- Medically necessary services covered under Original Medicare. - Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. - Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. - Orthoptics or vision training and any associated supplemental testing. - Plano lenses (non-prescription). - 2 pair of glasses instead of bifocals. - Subnormal (low) vision aids. - Replacement of lenses and frames which are lost or broken, except at the normal intervals when services are otherwise available. - LASIK, surgeries or other laser procedures. - Any eye exam or corrective eyewear required by an employer as a condition of employment.
+The limitations and exclusions below apply to your routine vision benefit: ☐ Medically necessary services covered under Original Medicare. ☐ Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan.
+Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. ☐ Orthoptics or vision training and any associated supplemental testing. □ Plano lenses (non-prescription). ☐ 2 pair of glasses instead of bifocals. ☐ Subnormal (low) vision aids. ☐ Replacement of lenses and frames which are lost or broken, except at the normal intervals when services are otherwise available. ☐ LASIK, surgeries or other laser procedures. $\hfill \square$ Any eye exam or corrective eyewear required by an employer as a condition of employment.
+Contact fitting 92310, is separate from a routine exam and would be 100% member responsibility.
+Routine Chiropractic Services Chiropractic service providers You may visit any chiropractor for routine chiropractic services.
+For more information please see Access Your Benefits earlier in this section.
+Covered services The following services are covered under your additional chiropractic benefit: ☐ A limited number of visits per year, including evaluation of X-rays. □ An initial exam with a chiropractor to determine the nature of your problem and prepare a treatment plan if necessary.
+Follow-up visits to chiropractors, as indicated by a treatment plan, which may include spinal and extraspinal manipulations, therapy, and X-ray procedures with the exception of those listed in the limitations and exclusions. □ Any of the following when medically necessary: radiology codes for the spine, traction, whirlpool, manual electrical stimulation, ultrasound, therapeutic exercise, neuromuscular reeducation, massage when performed by a chiropractor, attended therapy techniques, dynamic therapeutic activities, and spinal manipulation. □ A re-evaluation to assess the need to continue, extend or change your treatment plan.
+If a separate appointment is made to re-evaluate your treatment plan, it will count as a visit and a copayment or coinsurance will be required.